 Most assignments you do at home and send to your instructor via email.
 You must do all reading tests in class.
-The final essay assignment (Unit 4) is also written in class.
 It is your responsibility to complete all assignments on time.
 If for some valid reason you have difficulty meeting the suggested deadlines, you must discuss this with your instructor before the due date.